-Abdominal ultrasound is an imaging test that uses sound waves to form pictures of your abdominal organs.
+An abdominal ultrasound is an imaging test that uses sound waves to form pictures of your abdominal organs.
 It can help find organ problems, such as gallstones, kidney stones, or liver disease.
 Ultrasound does not use ionizing radiation and does not have any known risks.
+It can also see many blood vessels in the abdomen.
+If needed as part of your exam, the blood flow in these blood vessels can also be evaluated.

-Follow all other instructions given by the provider.
+Follow all other instructions given by your provider.

 For best results, be prepared to answer questions about your medical history, including the following: